February

 - 25-50% of men who commit acts of domestic violence also have substance use disorders

-- Probability of severe physical aggression is 11x greater on days when alcohol is used vs. abstinent days
+- Probability of severe physical aggression is 11x greater on days when alcohol is used

 - Women who experience domestic violence are 15x more likely to abuse alcohol and 9x more likely to abuse drugs

 Important: Substance use does NOT cause domestic violence — but it does lower inhibitions and increase severity in those with abusive tendencies.
-And survivors often use substances to cope with trauma.

 ⚠️ What to Watch For in Your Clients

-- Grief & loss: Death of a partner, divorce, estrangement from children
+- Grief & loss: Death of a partner, divorce, estrangement

-- Loneliness & isolation: Social comparison, feeling "left out," increased depression
+- Loneliness & isolation: Social comparison, feeling left out, increased depression

-- Abuser contact: Ex-partners may use the holiday as an excuse to reach out — especially dangerous for survivors
+- Abuser contact: Ex-partners may use the holiday as an excuse to reach out

 - Relapse risk: Emotional triggers + romantic dinners with alcohol = high-risk situations

-🚩 10 Signs of an Unhealthy Relationship (One Love Foundation)
+🚩 10 Signs of an Unhealthy Relationship

 - Manipulation — Convinces you to do things you're not comfortable with